vpavan1920/vpavan1920.github.io/_pages/portfolio.md

 ## Computational workflows

 Numerical algorithms and associated meta-data are the backbone of simulations in engineering problems, where, practically, different methods are chained to design workflows.
 In this work we analyzes general and particular components and provides an abstract multi-layered description of CSE workflows: Each component will be characterized through an input/output description so that model, code, and data can be used interchangeably and, in the best case, redundantly.
-This research topic is part of an ongoing work and further updates will be shared here in the future.
+This research topic is part of an ongoing work and further updates shall be shared here in the near future.

 ## Phase-field modeling